odinhg/Group-Equivariant-Convolutional-Neural-Network-INF367A/README.md

 ![SmoothCNN model](docs/smoothed_cnn_diagram.png)
 **Figure:** A diagram showing the SmoothCNN model.
 The function $f_\xi$ denotes the CNN model.
 (The "photo" icon is from www.flaticon.com by the user Freepik.)

 The SmoothCNN model is just the CNN model with a modified `forward()` method averaging the output probabilities over all transformed version of a stereo image.
+The implementation can be found in `models/smoothcnn.py`.

 ### GCNN

-We now discuss the group equivariant convolutional neural network.
+We will now discuss the group equivariant convolutional neural network.
+Implementations of the different layers mentioned below can be found in `models/groupconv.py` and the final model can be found in `models/gcnn.py`.

 #### Lifting convolution